Christensen Ranch 1923 - 2023

 They experienced the blizzard of January 1949, and as family lore tells the story, it was ER, Arlene, and Larry that took care of the animals that first day.
 Don and Glen had gone to the movies the night before and did not make it home before the storm hit.
 Back in those days, people dressed up when going to town, so both Don and Glen were wearing suits and dress shoes.
 When they left Fort Morgan for home, 15 miles away, they only made it half way back before stopping at the neighbors to safely spend the night.
 They were able to contact their parents to let them know they were safe and where they made it.

-ER and Arlene spent the next 24 hours rotating cattle from the corrals into the shed, letting the snow melt off the animals noses before bringing the next group in so they animals would not suffocate.
+ER and Arlene spent the next 24 hours rotating cattle from the corrals into the shed, letting the snow melt off the animals noses before bringing the next group in so the animals would not suffocate.

 When the wind and snow finally stopped, ER set out to go get Don and Glen.
 He followed the Weldon Valley Ditch canal, as that was the only sure landmark he could make out.
 The neighbor helped Don and Glen wrap their shoes in burlap sacks, and they set out following the ditch canal to meet up with ER.